TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-connecting-configureazureactivedirectoryauthentication.md

    `az account get-access-token --resource https://ossrdbms-aad.database.windows.net`

 3. The access token is used within 5-10 minutes of being issued (or you'll encounter an error).
-4. You are passing the access token as the password and appending `@servername` to the Azure AD username (resulting in a username with `@` symbols).
+4. You're passing the access token as the password and appending `@servername` to the Azure AD username (resulting in a username with `@` symbols).

 **When connecting with an Azure AD group, verify that:**